Identillect Technologies (CVE:ID) Stock Price Down 50% – Here’s Why

-Identillect Technologies Corp.
-(CVE:ID – Get Free Report) traded down 50% during trading on Wednesday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-163,054 shares changed hands during trading, an increase of 21% from the average session volume of 134,440 shares.
+Shares of Identillect Technologies Corp.
+(CVE:ID – Get Free Report) dropped 50% during trading on Wednesday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+Approximately 163,054 shares changed hands during trading, an increase of 21% from the average daily volume of 134,440 shares.
 The stock had previously closed at C$0.01.

 About Identillect Technologies